awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-record-processor-ddb.md

 ## Application State Data<a name="kinesis-record-processor-ddb-table-contents"></a>

 Each row in the DynamoDB table represents a shard that is being processed by your application\.
-The hash key for the table is the shard ID\.
+The hash key for the table is **leaseKey**, which is the shard ID\.

 In addition to the shard ID, each row also includes the following data:
 + **checkpoint:** The most recent checkpoint sequence number for the shard\.
 This value is unique across all shards in the stream\.